ucb-art/ChiselDSP/README.md

 > **Note**: In general, to force the type of RAM Xilinx should infer, use `-ram_style ☆` where ☆ is **block**, **auto**, or **distributed**.
 Check out [Dillon Engineering](http://www.dilloneng.com/inferring-block-ram-vs-distributed-ram-in-xst-and-precision.html#/) for more information on RAM inference.

+For ASIC, currently the Memory wrapper only supports dual-ported memories, and because most SRAMs need to be initialized, the Chisel **reset** is used for the SRAM reset signal!

 ----------